anbox-cloud/discourse-docs/exp/rendering-architecture.md

 For NVIDIA, as we cannot use the NVIDIA driver inside the Android container because of compatibility issues, we use the Enterprise Ready NVIDIA driver that is available on every Ubuntu installation.
 Instead, we have an Anbox Cloud GPU driver which is a standard OpenGL ES or EGL driver that receives the API calls and converts them to remote procedure calls to the NVIDIA driver.
 The actual rendering and actions on the NVIDIA driver happens on the Anbox runtime side inside the Ubuntu container and not in the Android space.

 In terms of performance, this could be perceived to have some transmission overhead when compared to the rendering on Intel and AMD GPUs.
-However, Anbox Cloud is optimised to keep this overhead minimal and the additional overhead due to the transmission of OpenGL calls from the Android space to Anbox runtime is not significant enough to affect most use cases.
+However, Anbox Cloud is optimised to keep this overhead minimal and the additional overhead due to the transmission of OpenGL ES calls from the Android space to Anbox runtime is not significant enough to affect most use cases.

 ## For Intel and AMD

 ![Anbox Cloud Intel and AMD pipeline|690x440](https://assets.ubuntu.com/v1/7aa9aff1-Intel_AMD_pipeline.png)

-For AMD and Intel GPUs, Anbox Cloud uses Vulkan as API in the Android space and we use ANGLE on top of Vulkan to circumvent OpenGL and EGL.
+For AMD and Intel GPUs, Anbox Cloud uses Vulkan as API in the Android space and we use ANGLE on top of Vulkan to circumvent OpenGL ES and EGL.
 Since the Mesa driver (vendor GPU driver) is available directly in the Android space, we do not have the overhead of the remote procedure call implementation as in the pipeline for NVIDIA.